j-chao/devops_workshops/03_everything_as_code/03_eac.md

 Eventually, you'll want to take the generated YAML files and modify them so that they can accomodate any other Openshift/Kuberentes configurations that your application requires.

+Understanding how Kubernetes YAML definitions are structured, will also prepare you for advanced topics such as using and creating [Operators](https://coreos.com/operators/), which are k8s-native Custom Resource Definitions that allow you to manage domain and operational knowledge of an application as code.

 Try configuring a ConfigMap resource using YAML definition files that is then used by the webapp-flask application via a mounted volume, for configuring the uWSGI server.

+Can you have both containers running in the same Pod resource?